NicoHood/HoodLoader2/Readme.md

 ### Burning via ISP (advanced)

 This is for advanced users who want to burn the bootloader with an external ISP directly.
-You can do this with your program if choice (e.g. avr-dude) or use the Arduino IDE and select the correct MCU + Board and hit "burn bootloader".
+You can do this with your program if choice (e.g. avr-dude) or use the Arduino IDE and select the correct MCU, board, bootloader and hit "burn bootloader".

-Fuses:

 ```
 HoodLoader2 Fuses: